-ANSWER: I do not wear jewelry of any kind, including earrings, on my ears.
-I was too scared to have my ears pierced and I hated the ones that pinched.
-But when my daughter was twelve years old and begged to wear them I allowed it.
-Unfortunately, she developed a metal allergy and became quite infected from them.
-Now, as an adult, she only rarely wears them.
+Answer: I do not wear anything, including earrings, on my ears.
+I was too scared to have my ears pierced when I was a young woman and hated the ones that pinched.
+My daughter, when she was twelve years old, begged to wear them and I allowed it.
+She developed, unfortunately, a metal allergy that caused her to become infected.
+Now, as an adult, she only rarely wears such jewelry.

-I worked as a registered nurse in a Pediatrician's office for four years and saw some horrendous piercing on the bodies of some babies and young children.
-One little girl came in with a completely severed ear lobe because her little brother grabbed her hoops and tore the tissue.
+I worked as a registered nurse in a Pediatrician's office for four years and saw some horrendous earring piercing on the bodies of some babies and young children.
+One little girl came in with a completely severed ear lobe because her little brother grabbed the hoops of the earrings and tore the tissue.
 Ear lobe tissue does not heal well because it lacks blood and nerve tissue.
 My personal experiences have kept me from enthusiastically endorsing the wearing of these things.

-Interestingly, God HIMSELF stated he gave this jewelry as a gift!
-When God made a covenant with Israel he considered it like entering into a marriage covenant.
-After God "married" Israel he stated in the book of Ezekiel:
+Interestingly, God himself stated he gave this jewelry as a gift!
+When God made a covenant with Israel, he considered it like entering into a marriage covenant.
+After He "married" Israel he stated in the book of Ezekiel.

-10 I dressed you in embroidered gowns and gave you shoes of the best leather, a linen headband, and a silk cloak.
-11 I put jewels on you - bracelets and necklaces.
-12 I gave you a nose ring and earrings and a beautiful crown to wear.
-(Ezekiel 16:10 - 12)
+I dressed you in embroidered gowns and gave you shoes of the best leather, a linen headband, and a silk cloak.
+I put jewels on you - bracelets and necklaces.
+I gave you a nose ring and earrings and a beautiful crown to wear (Ezekiel 16:10 - 12).

-The Bible does not prohibit the wearing of earrings.
-However, for peace of mind, pray to God and ask him if he feels it is appropriate for you to wear this jewelry.
+In answer to your question, the Bible does not prohibit the wearing of earrings.
+However, for peace of mind, pray to God and ask him if he feels it is appropriate for you to wear this type of jewelry.